Board of Trustees Active Teacher Trustee Vacancy

 Contact your State legislators today: OPPOSE SB 1570

 Please let your elected representatives know that you OPPOSE SB 1570.
 Click here for our Legislative Action Center where you can send an e-mail directly to your elected representatives in the Illinois Senate and House.

 About SB 1570

 CTPF has a fiduciary responsibility to manage and administer the Fund in compliance with all applicable laws.
 According to Illinois Pension Code, CPS charter schools must submit payroll data and contributions within 30 days of the close of a payroll period, or they face penalties for failing to comply with the law.

 Senate Bill 1570 would change the reporting requirements for charter schools and force CTPF to forgive penalties imposed on schools which did not follow the law.

 Please contact your State Senator and Representative TODAY and tell them that you OPPOSE SB 1570.
 This proposal jeopardizes teachers' pensions, allowing charter schools to disregard their financial obligations by passing their expenses back to the Chicago Public School system.
 The measure also limits CTPF's ability to collect assets and adds to the Fund's expenses by creating an unreasonable administrative burden.

 Charter School employers can avoid fees and penalties by submitting accurate payroll data within 30 days of the close of payroll.
 CTPF works collaboratively with charter schools to ensure compliance.
-The Fund currently sends reminder notices after 10 days and waives fees when the late payment occurs with good cause or extenuating circumstances.
+The Fund currently sends reminder notices and may waive fees when the late payment occurs with good cause or extenuating circumstances.
 The additional requirements imposed by SB 1570 would make collecting unpaid debts from delinquent charter schools even more difficult.